 The Qur’an speaks many times about how “We created you from a sperm-drop.”
 Physically, yes, there is that relationship there, but psychologically and spiritually, the true human being is made from that very same force, but with different procedures.

 All traditions teach that desire is the origin of all pain, and that chastity, sexual purity, is the origin of all happiness.
 Chasity does not mean abstention from sex.
 It means purity in sex.
 The Qur’an always speaks about the need to be purified as an act of remembrance of God.
-That means that we learn to take that energy and redirect it from its casual, usual implementation, what people commonly believed in think sex is.
+That means that we learn to take that energy and redirect it from its casual, usual implementation, what people commonly believe in or think sex is.

 As the Qur’an teaches in surah 4 verse 27: